jntran08/Data-Anlytics-Learnings/README.md

 # Intelligent-Data-Analytics-
-Course works from Intelligent Data Analytics
+Analytics works on multiple dataset from Intelligent Data Analytics

 These are the codes which I have been working for IDA course